mosTavassoli/IS-SunTech/ReportAsIs.md

 ### IT/IS  group / office

-The IT group is based in the central building and it is managed internally and some employees are responsible to maintenance each department's systems and devices.
+The IT group is based in the central building and it is managed internally and including the 6 employees, who are responsible for maintenance each department's systems and devices as a help desk. obviously, because the company was based on traditional routines and approaches so there was no need to have professional employees to manipulate some server-side operations like managing the central database, security, communicating and networking, etc.beside of that because each department is using the different vendor's application to meet their requirements if they have problems they would contact with the Vendor for getting the support.

 ## Formalization / specialization/ centralization